Four Mile Run Dredge Project

-The Four Mile Run Dredge Project consists of removing soil and rocks from the open channel of Four Mile Run and Long Branch tributaries to maintain the capacity of the flood channel, which helps to reduce flood risk in neighborhoods near Long Branch and lower Four Mile Run.
+The Four Mile Run Dredge Project consists of removing soil, rocks and vegetation from the open channel of Four Mile Run and Long Branch tributaries to maintain the capacity of the flood channel, which helps to reduce flood risk in neighborhoods near Long Branch and lower Four Mile Run.
 The project also includes some channel infrastructure repairs and maintenance, including removal of some trees near the floodwalls.
 Replacement trees will be planted in nearby suitable locations.

 Four Mile Run is a nine-mile long stream with a 19.6 square mile highly urbanized watershed, including portions of Arlington and Fairfax Counties and the Cities of Alexandria and Falls Church.
 The lower portion from I-395 downstream to National Airport is within a hardened flood-control channel that marks a shared boundary between Arlington County and the City of Alexandria.
 This stretch of Four Mile Run has neighborhoods and businesses that were subjected to repeated flooding beginning in the 1940s.